Much has been written about the Ford Motor Company, and

 twenty-five million dollars.

-man with the greatest financial investment in the Ford
+The man with the greatest financial investment in

-Gray that he would give him his $10,500 back in a year
+assuring Gray that he would give him his $10,500 back in

-estate kept his stock until Ford purchased it in 1919
+Gray estate kept his stock until Ford purchased it in

-Anderson's partner in the law office that handled
+partner in the law office that handled Malcomson's

 newly-formed Ford Motor Company.
 Rackham borrowed $5,000